rozek/svelte-codemirror-component/README.md

 This module implements a simple Svelte component with a configurable [CodeMirror 5](https://codemirror.net/) instance.
 It is based on a [simpilar component which is part of the Svelte REPL](https://github.com/sveltejs/svelte-repl/blob/master/src/CodeMirror.svelte) and a [Svelte REPL example](https://svelte.dev/repl/a199ca2d451e4b0b92a8abd2d0e71ec6).

+> Nota bene: like many other Svelte components, this one may also be used outside Svelte in a normal HTML document

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-codemirror/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

 > Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.